dtcenter/ufs-case-studies/docs/source/2020ColdBlast.rst

       Surface gust (m/s)

-    * The surface wind gust over Ontario is not simulated well in the model, which is related to the higher simulated surface pressure and weaker pressure gradient at this region.
+    * The surface wind gust over Ontario is simulated well in the model.

 ......................
 Summary and Discussion